zhehaowang/zhehao.me/tech-notes/a7ii/notes.md

 ### Exposure histogram, noise

-##### Natural light in landscape photography

-* Golden, sun being low, right after sunrise or before sunset.
-More directional.
-Think landscape with hills and textures upon which shadows are cast.
-Light and shadow, depth and drama.
-Clouds have similar effect: part of the scene are lit.
-Warm golden glow.
-* Blue, right before sunrise or after sunset.
-Sun's below the horizon, light's reflected from the atmosphere, taking away contrast and evenly lit.
-Ambient, soft.
-Narrow time frame.
-* Flat, generally poor for landscape: not much contrast, depth.
-Overcast flat light can work in particular cases, e.g. with overcast cloud, on waterfalls.
-Consider desaturating, black and white to bring out the texture / mood of the scene.

 ### Lenses, landscape photography

 Our eyes are used to seeing the world at around 50mm focal length, phone cameras capture images around 30mm.